Who first said 'Lead on Macduff'?

 Joseph Callaway, sixty four, was charged with being disorderly.
 The other night the prisoner stood in Villiers Street, Strand, and exclaimed in tragic tones, "Lead on Macduff, lead on!
 I'm the only real and genuine Sir Henry Irving.
 Lead on Macduff, lead on!
 The prisoner had a stick in his hand, and waved it about so energetically that several people narrowly escaped being struck.

 Saturday 12 February 1898, Nottinghamshire Guardian, and Saturday 19 February 1898, Illustrated Police News. on the British Newspaper Archive

 In King Solomon's Mines by H. Rider Haggard, (1885), when told to be prepared to enter the Place of Death, Captain Good tells Gagool, "Lead on MacDuff".

-The narrator in conversation with Punch, extols him to tell of the reason for his visit with the words: "That's the style.
+In Punch of 1867, the narrator in conversation with Punch extols him to tell of the reason for his visit with the words: "That's the style.
 Lead on Macduff!"

 Country Words: a north of England magazine of literature, science, and art quoting Punch.

 The earliest mention of the misquote found so far was an attempt to quote the lines direct from Shakespeare.
 It ocurred at a political rally in Lincolnshire in 1855 on the subject of administrative reform of various government ministries in London.
 The cumination of one speech was a calling for action: "Lead on Macduff, and damn'd be him that first cries, Hold, enough."

 Lincolnshire Chronicle 25 May 1855 on the British Newspaper Archive

 So if you are apt to use this phrase and are corrected by a wordsmith, you can tell them that although it may be a misquotation, it's been around for at least 160 years.